 - Professorial Lecturer in Law

-After graduating from law school, Mr. Dighe clerked for Judge Stanley Marcus, then on the U.S. District Court for the Southern District of Florida and now on the U.S. Court of Appeals for the Eleventh Circuit.
-Following his clerkship, he worked in private practice in Miami and Detroit practicing commercial and environmental litigation.
+After graduating from law school, he clerked for Judge Stanley Marcus, then on the U.S. District Court for the Southern District of Florida, and now on the U.S. Court of Appeals for the Eleventh Circuit.
+Following Mr. Dighe's clerkship, he worked in private practice in Miami and Detroit practicing commercial and environmental litigation.

 After leaving private practice, Mr. Dighe spent ten years as an Assistant U.S. Attorney in Detroit, where he prosecuted environmental crimes, public corruption, complex white collar crime, and civil rights violations among other federal crimes.
 In 2004, he moved to Washington, D.C. to join the Environmental Crimes Section.